Dotrar/dotrar.github.io/_posts/2021-11-06-organising.markdown

 ### Journal pages and thought pages

-I like journalling a lot, just the idea of writing out my thoughts and doing a bit of a brain dump really helps me to keep going.
-I'm sure there's a number of actual benefits to journalling that Icould go on about but I'll leave that for another day.
+I like journaling a lot, just the idea of writing out my thoughts and doing a bit of a brain dump really helps me to keep going.
+I'm sure there's a number of actual benefits to journaling that Icould go on about but I'll leave that for another day.

 All I do in regards to the bullet journal is title each page as a journal, and write.
 I try to make sure that this is on it's own page, and that Igive it suitable amount of time in the day ( usually at night) to write out what's on my mind. if I get interrupted or if I come back to the writing at another time of day, I'll do a short dash to seperate the two paragraphs to show that they're not a completely linear train of thought.

-* Image of journal page with seperator

 ## The index and how to get around

 As the original video might suggest, we use the first couple of pages at the start of the journal as an index.
-This generally works well, but I'm curious as to why the index might not be suited better in the back of the book, due to how the space fills.
+This generally works well, but I'm curious as to why the index might not be suited better in the back of the book, due to how the space fills (similar to how a stack works).
 If the index is in the back, then it would be able to grow without limit.

-* Image of space filling from memory

 Currently mine is at the start, and after two months I'm almost half way through my allocated index space.
 Maybe this isn't going to be an issue soon and Im just over-thinking it.
 I'll update this post with more information if I run out of room.